PySFML/python-sfemovie/doc/source/index.rst

    sudo apt-get update
    sudo apt-get install python-sfemovie

-It should install C++ libraries, python bindings for SFML and the sfeMovie binding as well.
+It should install C++ libraries, Python bindings for SFML and the sfeMovie binding as well.

+There's also a package named "pysfemovie-example" which provides an example you can launch by typing: `pysfemovie-example` in a terminal.
+It should allow you to see whether the binding is functional or not on your system.

 Compilation
 ^^^^^^^^^^^